iredmail/docs/en_US/howto/srs.md

 * `7778`: for SRS forward rewriting.
 * `7779`: for SRS reverse rewriting.

+!!! warning

+    Server hostname is used as srs domain (the mail domain name in rewritten addresses) by default, it's configureable by updating parameter `srs_domain =` in iRedAPD config file `/opt/iredapd/settings.py`.
+You are free to use a separated (sub-)domain name as srs domain, for example, if you own domain name `example.com`, you can use `srs.example.com` as srs domain.

+    The srs domain must be resolveable by DNS query and pointed to your iRedMail server.
+MX type DNS record is the best option, although it works with just A type DNS record (because MTA falls back to A if no MX record).

 ## Test SRS

 You can use `telnet` or netcat (command `nc`) to test it.
 We use `nc` for